What is the Care Economy?

 Categorizing Care

-Care changes throughout our lives, shaping how much care we require and our capacity to provide it.
-The kind of care we need also shifts based on life stages and circumstances.We categorize care into three primary care focuses: Developmental, Daily Living, and Health.
-Each area of focus consists of both formal care—paid, professional, and measured—and informal care—unpaid, often invisible, but essential.
+As we age, our need for care and capacity to provide it shift.
+The type of care support required also varies based on life stages and circumstances.We categorize care into three primary care focuses: Developmental, Daily Living, and Health.
+Each focus consists of paid, professional care and unpaid family care, which is often invisible, but essential.

 Care by stage of life